 YNAB focuses additional efforts on helping you to get out of debt, as well as saving money.
 It’s an excellent budgeting platform if you’re looking to build a basic foundation for your finances.

-Quicken goes a step farther.
+Quicken goes a step further.
 They provide several different plans, two of which provide greater support for more advanced financial functions, like investing or running a small business.

 Review: YNAB vs. Quicken